mu-tao/safe-transfer/README.md

    > It will be in the same directory that you ran this command from.

    4.c.
 Join or enter the Bittensor Discord server by following this link: [https://discord.gg/bittensor](https://discord.gg/bittensor).

-   4.d.
-Navigate to the `bridge_transfer` channel in the Bittensor discord and find the message from Const that says "Message this bot with your transaction details file: @bridge_transaction_bot"

    4.e.
-Click on **@bridge_transaction_bot** and open a private DM with the Bot by clicking the Profile Picture > Send Message.
+Find the **@bridge_transaction_bot** user name linked in the latest annoucement.

    4.f.
+Open a private DM with the Bot by clicking the Profile Picture > Send Message.

+   4.g.
 Ensure that your discord permissions are permissive enought to talk with users that are not your friends.
         > Go to User Settings > Privacy & Safety on your Discord.
         > Ensure that "Allow direct messages from server members" is enabled.

-   4.f.
-Type "/help" into the direct message channel with the Bot.
+   4.h.
+Type "/help" into the direct message channel with the Bot to get more information.

-   4.g.
-Upload the `my_transfer_XXXXXXXX.json` file your previously generated when running `safe_transfer.py`
+   4.i.
+Upload the `my_transfer_XXXXXXXX.json` file you previously generated when running `safe_transfer.py`

 ---